-Provision of feedback for students and parents- need and modes, for teachers (for timely improvement of teachinglearning process); Role of community in CCA
+Provision of feedback for students and parents- need and modes, for teachers (for timely improvement of teaching-

 3. Construction of Test and Its Use

 - Steps: Planning, Preparing, Trying-out and Evaluation; - i.
 Planning the test: Development of table of specifications(blueprint) - ii.
 Preparing the test: principles of preparing test itemsobjective based items- Extended and Restricted response types, Objective type items (free response type- short answer and completion; fixed response type- matching, forced/alternate choice, multiple choice); Assembling and editing the items - Characteristics of a good test: Reliability, Validity, Usability (discussion on concept and use) - Administration of the test and analysis of students' performance; Preparation of report and its use in enhancing learning.